EllyC20/ms3-beauty-buys/TESTING.md

 While testing the Log In page I expect the following things to occur;

 * The user should be asked to input their username and password.
-If they are successful they should be taken to their profile, or if their username or password is incorrect they should be informed of this and redirected to the log in page.
+If they are successful they should be taken to their profile, or if their username or password is incorrect they should be informed of this and redirected to the Log In page.
     - This was tested by visiting the deployed site and attempting to sign in with a correct username and incorrect password, this resulted in a flash message stating "Incorrect Username And/Or Password".
     - I then tried an incorrect username with a correct password, and recieved the same flash messsage.
 This is as expected, the user should not know if it is an incorrect username or password specifically at any point as this could lead to a security risk.
     - The testing confirmed the expected behaivour.